-For 50 years, people who love Maine have trusted the Natural Resources Council of Maine, the state's most effective member-supported nonprofit working for Maine's environment.
-We harness the power of science, the law, and more than 12,000 supporters across Maine and beyond to protect our air, waters, and forests.
+Since 1959, people who love Maine have trusted the Natural Resources Council of Maine, the state's most effective member-supported nonprofit working for Maine's environment.
+We harness the power of science, the law, and more than 25,000 members and supporters across Maine and beyond to protect our air, waters, and forests.